 Hue Citadel was known as the capital city of Vietnam in the 19th and 20th century.
 It is the city of history and culture and exists some of the oldest occupations in Vietnam, all of which are handiworks and are practiced in different villages.
-Below are the 8 most notable names that are definitely worth a visit.
+Follow Ho Chi Minh City Shore Excursions‘s travel guide, you will explore the 8 most notable names that are definitely worth a visit.

 - Sinh Folk Painting Village